Instantons on the Blown-up Surface and the Affine Vertex Algebra: Introduction

-Besides the above novel breakthroughs, there are two works that directly inspired our approach.
-The first work is by Koseki \cite{koseki2021categorical}, where he constructed a semi-orthogonal decomposition (SOD for short) of the derived category $\mathrm{D}^b_{coh}\big(\mc{M}_{H_\infty}(\hat{c})\big)$ using a theorem of Toda \cite{MR4608555}, under a smoothness assumption.
+In addition to the above novel breakthroughs, several works also directly inspired our approach.
+The first work is by Koseki \cite{koseki2021categorical}, where he constructed an SOD of the derived category $\mathrm{D}^b_{coh}(\mc{M}_{H_\infty}(\hat{c}))$ using a theorem of Toda \cite{MR4608555}, under a smoothness assumption.
 When the third-named author was working at IPMU, Nakajima suggested that the third-named author consider its relation to representation theory, which became the starting point of this paper.
-The results in \cite{koseki2021categorical} are not immediately applicable to representation theory, as the explicit Fourier--Mukai kernels by the second-named author in \cite{jiang2023derived} is essential for the proof of \cref{thm:1.1}, which was not provided in \cite{koseki2021categorical,MR4608555}.
+The results in \cite{koseki2021categorical} are not immediately applicable to representation theory, as the explicit Fourier--Mukai kernels by the second-named author in \cite{jiang2023derived} are essential for the proof of \cref{thm:1.1}, which not provided in \cite{koseki2021categorical,MR4608555}.

-The second work is by Bershtein--Feigin--Litvinov \cite{Bershtein2016}, where they explained (part of) the rank $2$ Nakajima--Yoshioka's blow-up equations \cite{NYblowup} on $S=\mb{P}^2$ as an isomorphism of conformal blocks, using a different approach from ours.
-Their vertex algebra is the same as us but the conformal vector is different.
+The second work is by Bershtein--Feigin--Litvinov \cite{Bershtein2016}, where they explained (part of) the rank $2$ Nakajima--Yoshioka blow-up equations \cite{NYblowup} on $S=\mb{P}^2$ as an isomorphism of conformal blocks, using a different approach from ours.
+Their vertex algebra is the same as ours, but the conformal vector is different.
 To compare the different conformal vectors, one has to study the variation of Donaldson invariants under the geometric correspondences, which will be pursued in our future work.